 “New vehicle” means a motor vehicle, the equitable or legal title to which has never been transferred to an ultimate purchaser.

-“Notice to proceed” means a written direction to a vehicle manufacturer or drivetrain conversion installer to commence production or conversion of a vehicle as provided in a contract.
+“Notice to proceed” means a written direction to a vehicle manufacturer or entity that converts vehicles to ZEVs to commence production or conversion of a vehicle as provided in a contract.

 “Pickup truck” means a vehicle originally manufactured as a complete vehicle with an open box-type bed and meets the definition set forth in CVC section 471.